nitesht2/Analysis-of-Explore-Weather-Trends/README.md

-# Time Sereis Analysis to Explore Weather Trends
+# Analysis of Weather Trends using Moving Average

 In this project I have analyzed local and global temperature data.
 Then I used moving average and compared the temperature trend of the city where I live(SanJose) to overall global temperature trends.